666junyichen/STAT5003-R/README.md

 ## Description

-In this project, I perform a comprehensive analysis of a dataset related to [eDiabetes, healthcare, economic data, etc.].
+In this project, I perform a comprehensive analysis of a dataset related to [e.g., Diabetes, healthcare, economic data, etc.].
 The project includes exploratory data analysis (EDA), statistical modeling, and data visualizations aimed at understanding key patterns and insights within the dataset.

 The goal of this project is to explore the relationships between various factors, such as [e.g., age, BMI, physical activity], and identify potential predictors of [e.g., diabetes risk, health outcomes, economic growth].
 Additionally, I aim to demonstrate how these insights can inform decision-making and further research in [e.g., healthcare, policy, economics].